Kings Cross Steelers: Composition

-Current sporting position
+Recent sporting position

 For the 2018/19 season, the Kings Cross Steelers 1st XV play in London 3 Essex with the 2nd XV playing in Merit Table Division 6 (West) and the 3rd XV playing in Merit Table Division 6 (East).
 Previously the 1st XV have played in Essex 2 & Essex 3, with the promotion to Essex 2 during the 2006/07 season.
 The 3rd XV entered league rugby for the first time in 2016/17 playing in the Merit Table Division 7.

 The 4th XV, primarily made up of new members joining through the club's Pathway to Rugby programme, have played the Turing Cup against other inclusive rugby teams from around the country as well as friendlies between newly formed teams.

 Logo, kit, and sponsorship

 The logo is of an elephant in a castle.
-The logo is based on the crest of Marquess Camden, and forms part of the crest of the London Borough of Camden (which covers the Kings Cross area).
+The logo is based on the crest of Marquess Camden, and forms part of the crest of the London Borough of Camden (which covers the King's Cross area).
 Or to give it the correct description "On a Wreath of the Colours issuant from a Mural Crown Argent a demi Elephant Sable armed or about the neck a Wreath of Holly fructed proper".
-The elephant in the club badge is affectionately known as 'Nelly'.
+The elephant in the club badge is affectionately known as "Nelly".

 For kit, the 2017/18 jerseys for the Steelers 1st XV and 2nd XV are green and blue striped with grey panels on the sides.
 The jerseys for the 3rd XV are blue and grey striped, while the jerseys for the 4th XV are salmon and turquoise striped.
 Shorts and socks in all cases are blue.

-As of December 2018 the Kings Cross Steelers are sponsored by, amongst others:
+As of June 2022 the Kings Cross Steelers were sponsored by, amongst others: